AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

 To trim, click **Start Trim **button or click the plus icon on the timeline to start trimming.
 Then click the pause button on the player to stop the trim.
 Click the **Confirm** button to complete the trim.

-Recordings can be trimmed by entering the time in the **Start time** and **End time** input fields after enabling **Change Timing.&nbsp; &nbsp;&nbsp;**
+Recordings can be trimmed by entering the time in the **Start time** and **End time** input fields after enabling **Change Timing.    **

 ![](assets/start-trim-05.png) ![](assets/confirm-trim-06.png)

 ## Pan & Zoom (any video recording) {#panampzoomanyvideorecording}

 Pan & Zoom action can only be done on **Both **(webcam and screen) video recordings.
 By default, the entire webcam or screen is selected.
 Select the corner handle and drag to select the part of screen that is to be displayed or focused.
-Double click the window for full screen.&nbsp;
+Double click the window for full screen.

 ![](assets/pan-zoom-artboard10.png)